rackerlabs/design-system/_docs/style/shadows.md

 {% endcolumn %}

 </div>

 </section>

 <section class="static-section" markdown="1">

-## Focusing shadow

 <div class="hxRow" markdown="1">

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

+## Focusing shadow

-Focusing shadows are used when an element overlays most of the UI and does not need to be closely associated with the element that triggered its appearance.
+Use a focusing shadow when an element overlays most of the user interface (UI) and does not need to be closely associated with the element that triggered its appearance.

-Focusing shadows are used for the following components:
+Use focusing shadows with the following components:

 - [Modals]({{site.baseurl}}/components/modal.html)
 - [Toast notifications]({{site.baseurl}}/components/toast.html)

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}